Soon after the discovery of the X-ray, chiropractors began using this tool in the examination and care of the spine. What is Spinal Degeneration?

 Some believe that the body senses the accompanying inflammation as the sign of a broken bone.
 It begins the process of depositing calcium salts.
 Without being in a cast to prevent movement, fusion doesn’t occur.

-If still left uncorrected, the problem worsens in Phase Three.
+left uncorrected, the problem worsens in Phase Three.
 Amazingly, pain or other obvious symptoms may not yet show up.
 But finally, the body successfully “mends the broken bone.”

 This process can take years.
 Its presence calls into question the claim that many patients make that they were “…fine until last week when I bent over to tie my shoes.”
 That’s not what the X-rays tell us!